 The diagnosis of noninfective endocarditis is usually based on a constellation of clinical findings rather than a single definitive test result.

 Vegetations are not caused by infection.
-They may be clinically undetectable or become a nidus for infection (leading to infective endocarditis), produce emboli, or impair valvular function.
+They may be clinically undetectable or become a nidus for infection (leading to infective endocarditis), produce emboli, or cause valvular dysfunction.

-In patients with chronic wasting diseases, disseminated intravascular coagulation, mucin-producing metastatic carcinomas (of lung, stomach, or pancreas), or chronic infections (eg, TB, pneumonia, osteomyelitis), large thrombotic vegetations may form on valves and produce significant emboli to the brain, kidneys, spleen, mesentery, extremities, and coronary arteries.
+In patients with chronic wasting diseases, disseminated intravascular coagulation, mucin-producing metastatic carcinomas (eg, of lung, stomach, or pancreas), or chronic infections (eg, tuberculosis, pneumonia, osteomyelitis), large thrombotic vegetations may form on valves and produce significant emboli to the brain, kidneys, spleen, mesentery, extremities, and coronary arteries.
 These vegetations tend to form on congenitally abnormal cardiac valves or those damaged by rheumatic fever.

 Noninfective endocarditis should be suspected when chronically ill patients develop symptoms suggesting arterial embolism.
-Serial blood cultures (see Infective Endocarditis : Identification of organisms) and echocardiography should be done.
+Serial blood cultures and echocardiography should be done.
 Negative blood cultures and the presence of valvular vegetations (but not atrial myxoma) suggest the diagnosis.
 Examination of embolic fragments after embolectomy can help make the diagnosis.